SAP-samples/low-code-applications/exercises/rap/exercises/ex1/README.md

    ![SelectPackage](images/SelectPackage.png)

-### Create a new database table
+## Exercise 1.2 Create a new database table

-18. Select this package in the tree in the project explorer.
+1. Select this package in the tree in the project explorer.
 Once again invoke the right mouse button and choose *New->Other ABAP Repository Objec*

    ![InitiateDBTable](images/InitiateDBTable.png)

-19. Type *database" to filter and then select *Database Table* and press *Next*
+2. Type *database" to filter and then select *Database Table* and press *Next*

    ![FIlterDatabase](images/FIlterDatabase.png)

-20. Provide the name *ZDBSHOPCART###* with ### being your group number for the database table.
+3. Provide the name *ZDBSHOPCART###* with ### being your group number for the database table.
 Choose a description for your table.
 Then press *Next*

    ![SpecifyDBTable](images/SpecifyDBTable.png)

-21. Choose the tranport that you have already created and select it.
+4. Choose the tranport that you have already created and select it.
 Press *Finish*

    ![DBTransport](images/DBTransport.png)

-22. As a result a new editor is opened, it already contains a stub for your new database table which represents shopping cart data.
+5. As a result a new editor is opened, it already contains a stub for your new database table which represents shopping cart data.
 Now let's add some properties to your table.
 Copy the below properties.
 Make sure that you replace the ### with your group number

 ```CDS
 @EndUserText.label : 'Shopping Cart Table'